Computing Internships

 Bring your own (BYO) project

-If you are intending to bring your own project (BYO) to the Computing Internship program, please note it needs to be a paid internship in Australia.
+If you are intending to bring your own project (BYO) to the Computing Internship program, please note it needs to be a paid internship based in Australia.

 Please note the following steps:

-- The nominated Host Organisation must be the one to submit the BYO Project Proposal specifically for the BYO student.
+- The nominated host organisation must be the one to submit the BYO Project Proposal specifically for the BYO student.